Ashwin-Nikam/RedditAPI/README.md

 ```
 http://127.0.0.1:5000
 ```
-* You'll be taken to the welcom page of this basic API.
+* You'll be taken to the welcome page of this basic API.

 ### Types of request
-* Type in the following URLs in the browser and see the results.

 #### Get hot posts
 ```
 http://127.0.0.1:5000/gethot